 There are a couple of exceptions to this rule, including for some on-duty mail carriers and individuals with physical disabilities that prevent them from wearing seat belts.

 For child passengers under the age of 8, there is a separate law dictating safety device requirements.
 Instead of a seat belt, they must be transported in a safety seat that meets federal motor vehicle safety standards.
-The West Virginia Department of Transportation maintains a guide for the types of safety seats parents are required to use for their children.
+The West Virginia Department of Motor Vehicles maintains a guide for the types of safety seats parents are required to use for their children.

 Can You Get Pulled Over for Not Wearing a Seat Belt?